How To Become A Home Inspector In Massachusetts: 6 Steps

 Take And Pass The National Home Inspector Exam (NHIE)

-As is the case in many other states, you must take and pass the National Home Inspector Exam to become a home inspector in Massachusetts.
-The exam can be registered for on the NHIE’s official website and will cost $225.
+As in many other states, you must pass the National Home Inspector Exam to become a home inspector in Massachusetts.
+The exam can be registered on the NHIE’s official website, costing $225.

 Obtain An Insurance Policy Of At Least $250,000